 “Yes, actually,” Mary smiled.

-After a moment of silence, Mary looked around at the group as they slowly began eating.
-She cleared her throat.
+After a moment, Mary glanced around as they slowly began eating and cleared her throat.
 “I suppose I’ll be the one to ask.
 I don’t want to interrupt you just as you started eating, but … what have you decided, Sora?”

 Sora swallowed the purple eggs she’d just taken a bite of; it did taste a little more potent than what she was used to.
-Taking a sip of the juice in front of her, she paused; it reminded her of a mix between apple juice and orange juice.
-She laid her utensils across her plate before releasing a long sigh; everyone eyed her expectantly.
+Taking a sip of juice, she paused; it reminded her of a mix between apples and oranges.

-“To be honest, I ended up actually resting last night.
+Lying her utensils across her plate, she released a long sigh; everyone eyed her expectantly with their heads over their meals as they ate.
+“To be honest, I ended up actually sleeping last night—heh, I know, shocker.
 My aunt said I needed to rest my Spiritual Network, but she said some things yesterday that stuck with me.”

-Looking for the right words, she shifted her tails a little across her lap.
-“I think … I want to be honest with them.
-If they ask for help, then I don’t want to deny them.
+Looking for the right words, she shifted her tails a little across her lap, trying to keep it away from her food.
+“I think … I want to be honest with them, and if they ask for help, I don’t want to deny them.
 That being said, I don’t know how to fix this place … I don’t know nearly enough.
-I fear that I could make things worse for them if I tried.
+I’m afraid I could make things worse for them if I tried.

-She licked her lips nervously, glancing between Alice and Liz.
+She licked her lips nervously as the two Vulpes looked away.
 “I promise that I’ll help both of you however I can, and Kari has two Vulpes she’s asked me to help … I can’t stretch myself too thin, though, and I don’t really want to shout it from the rooftops.
-We just—have a lot on our plate, and we’re a small group … there’s no way I can fix every Vulpes in this entire realm.”
+We just—we have a lot on our plate—heh, no pun intended—and we’re a small group … There’s no way I can fix every Vulpes in this entire place.”

-“I was wondering about that,” Liz mumbled, drawing everyone’s eye.
+“I was wondering about that,” Liz mumbled, drawing everyone’s gaze.
 “You’re supposed to be a Goddess, right?
 You don’t have the power to do what The Council does, though?”

 “She’s only sixteen years old,” Mary said in her defense.
 “She’s only known she’s a Founder for … what, two weeks?”